 Now the national ambassador of Long Meadow Ranch’s portfolio of family-run businesses, Chris frequently takes to the road, criss-crossing the country to attend trade tastings, host educational events, and conduct special events including winemaker's dinners featuring our products.
 Chris is also responsible for the wine program at Farmstead at Long Meadow Ranch, our restaurant which features Long Meadow Ranch’s wines as well as other domestic and international wines that complement the featured American farmhouse cooking.

 With an entrepreneurial drive (he had a dog walking business at ten) and a natural strength in leadership (he became an Eagle Scout like his father), the San Francisco native has worked his way through a variety of roles across the full range of the family businesses, including production manager for LMR Rutherford Gardens (now known as Long Meadow Ranch - Rutherford Estate), on-premise sales manager, and national sales manager.

 A second-generation vintner dedicated to producing elegant, food-friendly artisan wines, Chris is a founder and past president of NG: The Next Generation in Wine, a young vintners trade association that counts among its members family winery and vineyard owners in the Napa Valley who are second generation or later.

 As the energetic explorer of the meadows and woods, Timmy found many of the artifacts we have discovered on the Ranch.
 Whether he found an antler from a deer, a 100 year old redwood fence post, or an Indian arrowhead, Timmy helped us discover the special nature of the Ranch.
 In honor of the Wappo tribe that originally inhabited the area, Timmy even constructed a teepee in the middle of Long Meadow.

 A partner with his brother, Chris, in the organic vegetable garden, he specialized in the tomatoes, green beans, and beets.
-With his trademark cowboy hat, Timmy charmed customers at the Napa Valley Farmers Market every Friday morning.
+With his trademark cowboy hat, Timmy charmed customers at the St. Helena Farmers Market every Friday morning.